tom-halpin/pe-dojo-book/content/003a-opening-scroll.md

 ![](assets/productengineering-lifecycle.png)

-In parallel to that effort, the DevOps transformation recently piloted in the Pet Clinic is about to be rolled out across the wider group.
-For details on the Pet Clinic DevOps transformation see [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).
+In parallel to this effort, the DevOps transformation recently piloted in the Pet Clinic is about to be rolled out across the wider group.
+For details on the Pet Clinic's DevOps transformation see [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).

 The team expects that the DevOps transformation will support and improve the following Product Engineering lifecycle phases